 Create a plan

-It’s very important to develop strategies of interaction between the existing staff and new teams – quite possibly, you’ll require a separate assistant who will help you manage the teams without distracting each worker from their job.
+It’s very important to develop strategies of interaction between the existing staff and new teams – quite possibly, you’ll require a separate assistant who will help you manage software development teams without distracting each worker from their job.

 The cost of scaling

 In order to calculate the cost of scaling, you will have to consider not only your new employees’ salary but also the new working space organization costs, as well as tax payments.
 Obviously, it’s better to look for new workers among freelancers to make the fulfillment of the latest two tasks reasonable.